mouton0815/word-counter-cpp/README.md

 also shows that writing performant C++ programs is not trivial.

 # Building
-The project has been developed on Ubuntu 18.04.1 LTS with GCC 7.4.0.
-It uses C++ 11 features and the C++ 17 `<experimental/filesystem>` header.
-The project does not compile with older compilers that do not support C++ 11/17.
-It might also not compile with GCC 8, which provides a non-experimental `<filesystem>` header.
+The project has been developed on Ubuntu 18.04.1 LTS with GCC 9.2.1.
+It uses many C++ 11 features and the C++ 17 `<filesystem>` package.
+The project may compile with GCC 8.x, but _not_ with GCC 7.x, because GCCC 7 one only supports an `<experimental/filesystem>` implementation.
 The project does _not_ compile with MinGW due to its lack of locales support.
 ```
 make
 ```